Tornado outbreak of March 21–23, 2022: Gretna–Arabi–New Orleans East, Louisiana

-On March 22, a strong tornado touched down and moved through the New Orleans metropolitan area, originating in Gretna in Jefferson Parish at 7:21 p.m.
+On March 22, this strong tornado touched down and moved through the New Orleans metropolitan area, originating in Gretna in Jefferson Parish at 7:21 p.m.
 CDT (00:21 UTC).
 The tornado began near Manhattan Boulevard and damaged some traffic lights.
 As it crossed Hero Drive and Claire Avenue, homes sustained minor roof damage and broken windows.
 A parked van was moved slightly, while fencing and tree limbs were downed.
 Minor damage continued as it moved through Gretna Park and across Mason Street and Creagan Avenue, where patio furniture and trees were damaged, and homes sustained minor damage to roofs, garages, and carports.
 The tornado then moved through parts of Terrytown, where homes and businesses had roofing material blown off.
 Additional damage occurred as the tornado crossed into the Algiers area of Orleans Parish.
 It moved across General Meyer Avenue and Patterson Drive in Algiers before it was caught on video crossing the Mississippi River.
 Damage in Algiers consisted of downed trees and tree branches, along with roof and siding damage to structures.
 All damage in the West Bank area (Gretna, Terrytown, Algiers) was consistent with an EF0 rating.
 After crossing the river, the tornado intensified to EF2 strength as it moved into St. Bernard Parish and the community of Arabi, just east of the Lower Ninth Ward of New Orleans.
 The tornado was broadcast live on television by skycam on WDSU as it was passing through the area, exhibiting horizontal vortices and accompanied by power flashes.
 Moving almost due-north through the middle of Arabi, the tornado caused a relatively narrow path of severe damage along the Friscoville Avenue corridor.
 Many homes in this area were badly damaged and sustained total loss of their roofs, detached garages were destroyed, power lines were downed, and trees were snapped.
 The exterior wall of an automotive repair business was blown outward, and a metal warehouse building that housed a brewery was destroyed.
 High-end EF2 damage occurred near the intersection of Friscoville Avenue and St. Bernard Highway (LA 46), where the La Vid Verdedera church was destroyed, cars were flipped, a strip mall was partially destroyed, and a small house was pushed off its foundation and largely collapsed.
 EF2 damage continued in neighborhoods north of St. Bernard Highway, where more homes had their roofs torn off and many trees were snapped or uprooted.
 Arabi Elementary School sustained damage to its roof and fencing, and a school bus was overturned at that location.